-- Among people with a diagnosed eating disorder, only around 23% access appropriate treatment.7
+- Among people with a diagnosable eating disorder, only around 23% access eating disorder treatment.7

-While females comprise approximately 80% of individuals with anorexia nervosa and 70% of individuals with bulimia nervosa, recent data suggests that the prevalence of binge eating disorder (BED) may be nearly as high in males as in females.
-10
+While women comprise approximately 80% of people with anorexia nervosa and 70% of people with bulimia nervosa, recent data suggests that the prevalence of BED may be nearly as high in men as in women (11).

-The actual percentage of men among people with eating disorders may be higher as their experiences may be overlooked or misdiagnosed by clinicians.11
+The actual percentage of men among people with eating disorders may be higher as their experiences may be overlooked or misdiagnosed by clinicians (12).

 1. Deloitte Access Economics.
 Paying the price: The economic and social impact of eating disorders in Australia.
 Australia: Deloitte Access Economics; 2012.